analyst-one/oikaze/src/tutorial.md

 npm install -D oikaze
 ```

-With Oikaze installed, we can now proceed to create our token files.
+With Oikaze installed, we can now proceed to create our token files for colors, sizes, and other properties.

 ### 3. Creating Token Files